-The good news is that the federal government is giving the green light to Subsidi-Farm to develop this particular strain of seedless marijuana for purposes of supplying it to government storehouses and eventually distributing it to the hundreds of marijuana dispensaries popping up in states that have passed legislation legalizing medical marijuana.
+The good news is that the federal government is giving the green light to Subsidi-Farm to develop this particular strain of seedless marijuana for the purposes of supplying it to government storehouses and eventually distributing it to the hundreds of marijuana dispensaries popping up in states that have passed legislation legalizing medical marijuana.
 The weed is said be far superior to any grown by private farms and remains completely safe for consumption by card-carrying medical marijuana users.
 In addition, the irradiation process ensures purity and total consistency without producing any long-term ill effects for its users.

 The bad news for private cultivators is that this particular marijuana plant, known as SF-MM151, will become the only legal marijuana in the United States.
 The government reiterated that the plant will be strictly controlled.
 USDA is expected to hire and train several hundred cannabis specialists to regularly inspect medical marijuana dispensaries and “smoke houses” throughout the United States, with the sole purpose of confiscating any marijuana that does not bear the trademark Subsidi-Farm bright yellow hue.